spearwolf/signalize/README.md

 Effects are always executed the first time and automatically immediately if a signal that is read out within the effect is changed afterwards.

 Sometimes, however, this is a little more often than you actually need: If you change a and then b in the example above, the result will be announced by the effect each time.
 If you only want to get the final result after changing both signals, you can use the `batch(callback)` function.

+## Batching

 Within the batch callback, all signals are written, but the dependent effects are not executed until the end of the batch function:

 <table>
   <tbody>